NoobTrialEngineer/hospital_websocket/README.md

 ## Contact

-For any inquiries regarding this project, please contact the development team.
+For any inquiries regarding this project, please contact.